agoodkind/macos-smc-fan/docs/research.md

 # SMC fan control research

 This document holds the deeper research narrative behind the project.
-The slim [`README.md`](../README.md) covers project structure, quick start, and links here.
+[README.md](../README.md) covers project structure and quick start.

+TODO: rewrite this into the testing section or link to testing. remove backticks.
-Currently observed integration test results live in `[testing.md](testing.md)`.
+Currently integration test results live in `[testing.md](testing.md)`.
 Hardware-specific expectations consumed by integration tests live as plists in `[../Tests/IntegrationTests/Fixtures](../Tests/IntegrationTests/Fixtures)`, with the schema defined by `[../Tests/IntegrationTests/HardwareExpectations.swift](../Tests/IntegrationTests/HardwareExpectations.swift)`.

 ## Methodology